Bu Lianshi: Life

 Lady Bu was from Huaiyin County (淮陰縣), Linhuai Commandery (臨淮郡), which is in present-day Huai'an, Jiangsu.
 She was born sometime in the late Eastern Han dynasty.
 She was a relative of Bu Zhi.
 When she was young, her mother brought her from Huaiyin to Lujiang Commandery (廬江郡; around present-day Anqing, Anhui).
 In 199, Lujiang was conquered by the warlord Sun Ce, who controlled the territories in the Jiangdong region (also called Wu, covering present-day southeastern China), after which Lady Bu moved from Lujiang to Jiangdong.
-In Jiangdong, Lady Bu was noticed by Sun Ce's younger brother, Sun Quan, for her beauty and she became Sun Quan's concubine.
-Sun Quan favoured her the most among all his wives.
+In Jiangdong, Lady Bu was noticed by Sun Ce's younger brother, Sun Quan.
+After Sun Quan abandoned his secondary wife Lady Xu in 212, Lady Bu became his favorite concubine.
 She bore Sun Quan two daughters: Sun Luban and Sun Luyu.